 There are different ways to present would you rather questions:

-- in casual conversation, particularly around a dinner table
+- for personal use in casual conversation, particularly around a dinner table

 - to open a discussion in a group setting